superherojs/superherojs/CONTRIBUTING.md

 language.
 We believe this is the best way to learn how to build awesome apps, and we also think it's essential to understanding and appreciating all the new tools, libraries and frameworks that surround us.
-At Superhero.js we therefore prefer resources that are generic rather than about specific tools, libraries and frameworks.
+At Superhero.js we therefore prefer resources that are general rather than about specific tools, libraries and frameworks.

 ## Contributing Guidelines